By Emma Marshall and Nick Warburton

 The larger of the two, the Grand Theatre, is apparently the oldest theatre in France and dates from 15 BC.
 It is still used for modern performances.

-While here, and if you have time, pop into the Musée de la Civilisation Gallo-Romaine.
+While here, and if you have time, pop into the Musée de la Civilisation Gallo-Romaine (the Lugdunum Museum).
 You can take a look at its collection of Roman artefacts, including statues, mosaics and coins.

 The Basilica Notre-Dame de Fourvière

-Visitors can do rooftop tours and also visit the crypt.
-It’s a superb vantage point from which to enjoy the dramatic panoramic views of the city.
+Visitors can go into the crypt and also take rooftop tours.
+It’s a superb vantage point from which to enjoy a panoramic view of the city.
+Some of Lyon’s best views can be had here.

-To return to Vieux Lyon, you can either return by funicular or descend via the Chemin du Rosaire, a tree lined pathway that zigzags down the slope.
+To return to Vieux Lyon, you can either return by funicular or descend via the park and tree lined pathway that zigzags down the slope.

 2 days in Lyon: how to get to there